Helicopter: Early development

 In 1928, Hungarian aviation engineer Oszkár Asbóth constructed a helicopter prototype that took off and landed at least 182 times, with a maximum single flight duration of 53 minutes.
+Retrieved: 12 December 2010.

 In 1930, the Italian engineer Corradino D'Ascanio built his D'AT3, a coaxial helicopter.
 His relatively large machine had two, two-bladed, counter-rotating rotors.
 Control was achieved by using auxiliary wings or servo-tabs on the trailing edges of the blades, a concept that was later adopted by other helicopter designers, including Bleeker and Kaman.
 Three small propellers mounted to the airframe were used for additional pitch, roll, and yaw control.
-The D'AT3 held modest FAI speed and altitude records for the time, including altitude (18 m or 59 ft), duration (8 minutes 45 seconds) and distance flown (1,078 m or 3,540 ft).
+The D'AT3 held modest FAI speed and altitude records for the time, including altitude (18 m or 59 ft), duration (8 minutes 45 seconds) and distance flown (1,078 m or 3,540 ft)."FAI Record ID #13086 – Straight distance.
+Class E former G (Helicopters), piston " Fédération Aéronautique Internationale.
+Retrieved: 21 September 2014.

 First practical rotorcraft

 Spanish aeronautical engineer and pilot Juan de la Cierva invented the autogyro in the early 1920s, becoming the first practical rotorcraft.
 In 1928, de la Cierva successfully flew an autogyro across the English Channel, from London to Paris.
 In 1934, an autogyro became the first rotorcraft to successfully take off and land on the deck of a ship.
 That same year, the autogyro was employed by the Spanish military during the Asturias revolt, becoming the first military deployment of a rotocraft.
 Autogyros were also employed in New Jersey and Pennsylvania for delivering mail and newspapers prior to the invention of the helicopter.
 Though lacking true vertical flight capability, work on the autogyro forms the basis for helicopter analysis.